ga-wdi-boston/single-page-applications/study.md

 acts with the client (like a signing into the app), the client will communicate with the server to retrieve stored log-in information, but the page will never reload.
 The purpose of a SPA, when implemented correctly, is to provide a more fluid and efficient experience for the user.

+Sources: links above.
 ```

 ## Define "page" as used by non-developers